Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 YouTube APK reversed into obfuscated Java classes

-Google thoughtfully did leave some hints.
+Google thoughtfully left a few hints.

 All the Protobuf schemas laid bare and human-readable